-- How to breed Boars in Valheim
+How to tame Boar in Valheim

 Once the pen is constructed, find a Boar and get it to attack you.
 Run back into the pen, then jump over the fence once the Boar has followed you inside.
-Then quickly use your Hammer to place a final fence piece in the gap, to make sure the Boar can't escape.
+After that, quickly use your Hammer to place a final fence piece in the gap, to make sure the Boar can't escape.

 Toss the food over the fence and wait for the Boar to eat it.
 You'll see yellow hearts appear around the Boar as it feeds, and if you walk up close to it at this point, you'll see the status of the Boar is "acclimatizing", and there'll be a "Tameness" value which shows how close to tamed the Boar has become.
 Continue feeding the Boar over several days until that percentage reaches 100%, after which the Boar will be fully tamed.

-How to breed Boars in Valheim
+How to breed Boar in Valheim

 To breed Boars in Valheim, you'll predictably need at least two Boars.
 So you'll need to repeat the above process to lure two Boars into the same pen and tame them both.
 After that, whenever you feed them, their status will change from "hungry" to "happy".
 Two happy Boars in close proximity can randomly choose to mate, producing a piggy which will, after some time, grow up to become a full adult Boar like its parents.